genepattern/tfsites.AnnotateAndVisualizeTFSites/docs/v2/index.md

     - Option to output images as SVG in addition to PNG.
 SVG are preferable for manuscript preparation.
 - **plot resolution (integer)**
     - `Default = 200`
-    - Resolution of the plot, in dots (pixels) per inch
+    - Resolution of the plot, in dots (pixels) per inch.
 - **zoom range (dash-separated string)**
     - `Default = None`
     - Given a start position and an end position, zoom into a portion of the sequence.
 The numbers in the range are inclusive and 1-indexed.
 For example, the first 200 nucleotides of the sequence would be specified as: 1-200.